carpentries/instructor-training/_episodes/15-lesson-study.md

 > ## Learner Profiles
 >
-> Read [Software Carpentry's learner profiles]({{ site.swc_site }}/audience/).
-Note that these example profiles contain more
-> information than you will ever know about a learner; this is a creative exercise in imagining (and empathizing with) the
-> whole people behind the faces.
-Now, sketch out a profile of someone you might expect to attend your first workshop.
+> Sketch out a profile of someone you might expect to attend your first workshop, based on the example above.
 > Who are they,
 > what problems do they face,
 > and how might this training help them?